Best Pineapple Skin Tea

 • Juice the lemon and oranges.

-• Allow the tea to cool down slightly before you sieve it and transfer it to bottles.
+• Let the tea cool slightly, then sieve it and transfer it to clean glass bottles.

-The pineapple tea is then ready to drink immediately or store for later.
+• The tea is ready to drink immediately or store for later.
+Optionally, add a little sweetener now or just before serving.
+Serve warm or cold.

 Video